 Many business credit card issuers will let you have multiple credit cards attached to the same account, which can be used by employees.
-These extra cards can be preprogrammed with a limit, or a budget for each card, again making the budgeting and accounting process much less complicated and time-consuming.
+These extra cards can be pre-programmed with a limit, or a budget for each card, again making the budgeting and accounting process much less complicated and time-consuming.

-If you’re a sole trader or in a traditional business partnership you can still gain the credit card purchase protection that Section 75 offers consumers.
-Section 75 can be even more valuable for business purchases than it is for personal shopping, because business transactions are more likely to fall within Section 75’s eligible purchase price range of £100 to £30,000.
+If you’re a sole trader or in a traditional business partnership, you can still gain the credit card purchase protection that Section 75 offers consumers.
+Section 75 can be even more valuable for business purchases than it is for personal shopping because business transactions are more likely to fall within Section 75’s eligible purchase price range of £100 to £30,000.
 That said, while limited companies are not covered by Section 75, many issuers do offer their own bespoke protection, each with their own rules and limits.

-Beyond the interest free period and the improvements to accounting, business credit cards often come with an array of tempting introductory bonuses, rewards, cashback, loyalty scheme points, airmiles, insurances and discounts.
+Beyond the interest-free period and the improvements to accounting, business credit cards often come with an array of tempting introductory bonuses, rewards, cashback, loyalty scheme points, airmiles, insurances and discounts.

 Most business credit cards tend to come with annual fees, which need to be factored in when you are evaluating whether a particular business card is going to be beneficial to you.

-As with most credit cards, fees are charged for exceeding your credit limit, not paying at least your minimum payment when it becomes due, or using your card for spending abroad.
+As with most credit cards, fees are charged for exceeding your credit limit, not paying at least your minimum payment when it is due, or using your card for spending abroad.
 It is always best to check out the particulars of each card carefully, to ensure you are getting the best for you and your business.

 Can you comfortably clear your balance every month? – If yes, and your credit history is good, then you will undoubtedly benefit from all the tempting rewards and benefits that business credit cards and charge cards can offer.
 It is always best to work out your likely expenditure on any given card and include the monthly fee, to ensure that the rewards you reap will outweigh any price you will pay.

-Do you need to pay off your business credit card balance over time? – If yes, then it is advisable to seek out a low interest business card, otherwise it could turn out to be a very costly form of borrowing.
-A lower cost alternative may be a business loan.
+Do you need to pay off your business credit card balance over time? – If yes, then it is advisable to seek out a low-interest business card, otherwise, it could turn out to be a very costly form of borrowing.
+A lower-cost alternative may be a business loan.

 Do you travel much as part of your business or personally? – If yes, then a business credit card or charge card that offers airmiles or travel-related benefits as part of their reward package may prove to be hugely beneficial.